sxfie/UmbracoDocs/Reference/Common-Pitfalls/index.md

 it will slow that process down.
 And, of course, if you rebuild an index then any slow code running in these events will cause the indexing to go ultra slow.

+KEEP - I've not seen this for a long time in the wild, but still relevant
 ## RenderTemplate

 There is an API in Umbraco that should never be used unless you really know what you are doing.
 This API method